youness-elbrag/Code-Review-of-BiomedGPT/README.md

 **Note**: i provided the Test of some model blocks used in BioMedGPT such **ResNet** and **Dropath** and others functionalities [specific_file](code-review/specific_file) look at [TEST folder](code-review/test)

-**Note**: may Test Fail to execute because the functional i have adjusted them
+**Note**: may Test Fail to execute because the functionalities i have adjusted them

 ### CONCLUSION